mvpatel2000/DynamicEnvRL/README.md

+This research is still under progress.
+Current tasks include cleaning up the rllab folder, which is currently not pushed to the repository.
+This folder requires upgrades to pytorch for faster training as it currently uses theano, which is substantially slower.
+Additionally, more extensive testing is being done to verify results on a greater bredth of benchmark problems.

 # DynamicEnvRL
 This document is an expanded version of the README.md from the submitted github repository zip.
 It fleshes out individual components in greater depth.<br/>